saud-aslam/cloud_DevOps/README.md

 <p align="center">
  <img src="src/assets/images/docker1.png" alt="aws"></p>

 So far in the manual deployment we used our local database which is running on EC2 instance.
-Now we went a little advance in the approach and rather than running local psql container in the instance, we used AWS database service i.e RDS.
+We went a little advance in the approach and rather than running local psql container in the instance, we used AWS database service i.e RDS.
 This allows us to run our trading-app container on ec2 instances and database container on a separate private subnet database server.
 Further we also created autoscaling group and a load balancer which would automatically scale-up and scale-down the instances based on the  http request volume on Load balancer.

 The architecture is shown below.
 <p align="center">